How much flexibility is there in my subscription? I don't want to be locked into a long-term commitment.

 The meat's frozen?
 That's not as good as fresh, is it?

 In most cases, frozen is more reliably "fresh" than fresh.
 What the heck could that mean?
-Well, Near Country's meat processing partner freezes your meat at its peak (which for beef is after dry-aging, which adds flavor, and for pork is immediately after slaughter).
+Well, we butcher and freeze your meat at its peak (which for beef is right after dry-aging, which adds flavor, and for pork and fish is immediately after slaughter).
 Once frozen, the quality is locked in, effectively, and it will stay that way for months.

 In contrast, that "fresh" meat you get at the grocery store or from a big-talking website may actually have been recently slaughtered and packed... but it may not have been.
 Even worse, many distributors and retails practice what is terrifyingly referred to as Modified Atmosphere Packaging, which basically means pumping the meat package full of a gas that will keep the meat looking fresh... while getting old.
 Generally you won't know any of this is going on, as grocers aren't required to put packing dates on their labels.